arunavadasgupta/FakeNewsDetectionApp/README.md

 ## Usage

-Text Classification:
+1. Text Classification:

 Input text or a URL into the appropriate field and click "Classify" to receive results on whether the content is real or fake.

-Image Classification:
+2. Image Classification:

 Upload images directly for classification.

-Text Classification :
+3. Select Classification Mode for Text Classification

 Customize the application by accessing Text Classification and Select various transformer models or train your own NLP Model.

-Trained Models for Image Classification can be found here -
+4. Trained Models for Image Classification can be found here -

 https://drive.google.com/drive/folders/1-r9FPPwiAl3_Amo0vvCslaUTQLb9gcRA?usp=sharing

+5. Training NLP Models Using Mobile APP :

+Use own data or default training data, choose between 3 different NLP models and train.
+Get  details of training results, accuracy, precision, Confusion Matrix, ROC Curve.

 ## Evaluation